maciekiwaniuk/minesweeper/README.md

 # Installation

-To successfully run application you need to have installed some type of locally running server, for example [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+To successfully run application you need to have installed some type of locally running server, for example [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 Open folder where you want to have project files, open console and then clone the repository

     git clone https://github.com/maciekiwaniuk/minesweeper

-Run application via local server and open index.html
+Run application via local server and access it at http://localhost:5500 or http://127.0.0.1:5500

 # Application appearance